Porges/ways-to-play/src/games/mu-torere/index.md

 ---

 <p class="lead">
-<span lang="mi" class="noun aka">Mū Tōrere</span> is a traditional Maōri blocking game from New Zealand.
+<span lang="mi" class="noun aka">Mū Tōrere</span> is a traditional Māori blocking game from New Zealand.
 </p>

 The game was first described in print by @Best17, and this description is based upon his.